mcsandeep/tyk-docs/tyk-docs/content/api-management/authentication-authorization.md

 ### Understanding the OAuth 2.0 Flow within Tyk

-* **Client ID Registration:** Begin by registering a unique Client ID within Tyk for each resource owner.
-* **Request Validation and User Authentication:** Tyk rigorously validates all incoming OAuth 2.0 requests to ensure they adhere to the standard.
-Valid requests are then directed to your application’s authorization page for user login and permission granting.
-* **Authorization Code Generation and Redirection:** Upon successful authentication, Tyk generates an authorization code, providing your application with a redirect URL for seamless user redirection.
-* **Access Token Exchange and Notification:** Clients can then use the generated authorization code to request an access token from Tyk.
-Upon successful token generation, Tyk notifies your application via webhooks.
-* **Simplified Flow for Specific Applications:** Tyk offers a streamlined access token flow, well-suited for mobile and single-page applications, though it does not accommodate refresh tokens.
+1. **Register a Client ID in Tyk**:
+   - Start by registering a new OAuth client on the Tyk dashboard.
+This generates a **Client ID** and **Client Secret** for your app, which you’ll use for secure access requests.

+2. **Request Authorization for the Client**:
+   - Your app directs the user to Tyk’s authorization URL (`/oauth/authorize/`) with the Client ID, prompting Tyk to check that the request follows OAuth standards and that the Client ID is active and valid.

+3. **Redirect to User Login and Authorization**:
+   - If the authorization request is valid, Tyk redirects the user to your app’s **Login and Authorization page**.
+Here, the user logs in, approves access, and grants permissions to the app, similar to a standard OAuth consent flow.

+4. **Authorize the Client in Tyk**:
+   - After the user approves, your app calls Tyk’s Authorization API (`/authorize-client/`), sending the Client ID and user permissions.
+Tyk then generates an **Authorization Code** for your app.

+5. **Redirect the User Back to Your App**:
+   - Tyk redirects the user to your app’s specified **redirect URL**, including the newly generated authorization code.

+6. **Exchange Authorization Code for an Access Token**:
+   - Your app now exchanges the authorization code for an access token by calling Tyk’s token endpoint (`/oauth/token`).
+This token lets the app access the user’s data per the permissions granted.

+7. **Optional: Receive Notifications via Webhook**:
+   - If needed, set up a webhook endpoint in your app to receive notifications from Tyk whenever a new access token is issued.
+This helps your app keep track of the user’s access status in real time.

+This seems like a complicated process and very verbose - however in actuality, the integration piece is very small.
+As an API owner, the only steps that require active integration are:

+- **Step 1**: Registering a Client ID (done in Tyk dashboard)
+- **Step 3**: Creating a login and authorization page for users to approve app access
+- **Step 7**: Setting up a webhook to track access tokens (optional)

 #### Enabling OAuth 2.0 via the Dashboard

-1. **Select OAuth 2.0 for Your API:** In the API Designer, go to the Core Settings tab for your API and choose "OAuth 2.0" as the authentication mode.
+1. **Select OAuth 2.0 for Your API**: On the Tyk Dashboard, Navigate to APIs, select the API you want to affect and select "edit".
+Enable

-   {{< img src="/img/dashboard/system-management/oauth-auth-mode.png" alt="Set Authentication Mode" >}}
+   {{< img src="/img/dashboard/system-management/oauth-auth-mode-new.png" alt="Set Authentication Mode" >}}

 2. **Configure Grant Type Settings**: Define allowed access and authorize types aligned with your chosen OAuth 2.0 grant type (e.g., Authorization Code).
-3. **Set Redirection URLs:** For grant types involving redirects, provide the OAuth login redirect URL and the OAuth notification URL.
+3. **Set Redirection URLs**: For grant types involving redirects, provide the OAuth login redirect URL and the OAuth notification URL.
-4. **Create an Access Policy:** Establish a policy that explicitly grants access to this API.
+4. **Create an Access Policy**: Establish a policy that explicitly grants access to this API.
-5. **Register a New OAuth Client:** Go to the "OAuth Clients" section for your API and add a new client.
+5. **Register a New OAuth Client**: Go to the "OAuth Clients" section for your API and add a new client.
      * Specify a valid redirect URI.
      * Associate the client with the access policy you created.